Recap: Buffy The Vampire Slayer S 2 E 16 Bewitched Bothered And Bewildered

 - Breather Episode: This episode is rather light-hearted compared to the two episodes before and after it: the generally-serious "Phases" and the Wham Episode "Passions".

-- Call Back: The scene in which Xander and Cordelia are lying on the floor, attacked by the crazy mob, is part of a flashback seen in "Him".
+- Call Back: The scene in which Xander and Cordelia are lying on the floor, attacked by the crazy mob, is part of a flashback seen in the Season 7 episode "Him".
 Xander refers to the events as "good times", even though he clearly expresses it now as a nightmare.
 That episode features a brief flashback of him and Cordelia being attacked in the basement.

 - Cat Fight: In the hall, Cordy closes her locker when she's confronted by Harmony and the Cordettes, who have suddenly done a 180°.
 Harmony seethes that Cordy never loved Xander, slaps her in the face, and then the rest of the Cordettes start manhandling her.